-□ Use text- based language
+- Use text-based language

-\Box Use advanced logic including
+- Use advanced logic including

-o Multiple (three or more) events
+- o Multiple (three or more) events

-o Multiple (three or more) loops
+- o Multiple (three or more) loops

-o At least three sub routines o Special consideration if robot is not a kit Formatted
+- o At least three sub routines

-ELECTRIC
+- Special consideration if robot is not a kit

-Description: The 4-H electricity and electronics program provides youth with educational information about electricity and how it can be used to benefit the human race.
-State Fair Entries:
+Electric

-5 electric exhibits per county, one per level
+The 4-H electricity and electronics program provides youth with educational information about electricity and how it can be used to benefit the human race.

-1 electronic exhibit per county, level 5
+5 electric exhibits per county, one per level 1 electronic exhibit per county, level 5

-Exhibit Guidelines: All posters, notebooks, and display boards must include a reference list indicating where information was obtained, giving credit to the original author, to complete the 4-H member's exhibit.
+Artificial Intelligence (AI) may be used, with parent permission, when creating this exhibit and is to be documented as a reference.
+A majority of the work to create this exhibit is to be the 4-H member's original work.
+All posters, notebooks, and display boards must include a reference list indicating where information was obtained, giving credit to the original author, to complete the 4-H member's exhibit.
 This reference list should/might include web site links, people and professionals interviewed, books, magazines, etc. It is recommended this reference list be attached to the back of a poster or display board, be the last page of a notebook, or included as part of the display visible to the public.
 A judge is not to discredit an exhibit for the way references are listed.